DEVITY-IOT/devity-iot.github.io/website/docs/tutorial/Thingsboard - Rule Engine/KEYNOA.md

 - Thingsboard Provider: select `Custom Provider` from the dropdown
 - MQTT Broker URL: leave the default `ssl://thingsboard.devity.eu:8883`
 - Topic: `v1/devices/me/telemetry`
-- Provision Key: see step 4
+- Provision Key: To get the Provisioning Key you need to continue the tutorial and execute steps 4-8.
-- Provision Secret: see step 4
+- Provision Secret: To get the Provisioning Secret you need to continue the tutorial and execute steps 4-8.
 - Certificate Authority: select `KEYNOA-CLOUD INT CA2 MQTT v1` from the dropdown

 ![KEYNOA](/img/KEYNOA/Thingsboard/Data-Hub-details.png)